Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Results and discussion

 In \cref{fig:exp}, we show the sensitivity for all benchmark setups.
 They can achieve QCD axion sensitivity (with respect to our target precision) over a significant mass range and, in particular, KSVZ axions sensitivity in the following mass ranges:

 As in previous figures, we indicate the region that can be probed by existing (gray regions) and proposed (light blue region delimited by a dashed line) haloscope experiments.
-The overlapping regions of the projected sensitivity for future haloscopes and our benchmark setups are the currently most intriguing ones for envisioning \hyperlsw.
-In these regions, a discovery, and hence the required precise mass measurement, will be possible in the future.
-In this regard it is interesting to note that there exists an ``meV gap'' in haloscope searches for large parts of the QCD~axion band.
+The overlapping regions of the projected sensitivity for future haloscopes and our benchmark setups are the currently most intriguing ones for envisioning \hyperlsw due to a possible future a discovery, and hence the required precise mass measurement.
+The KSVZ mass ranges above can further be compared to future bounds from cosmology, which could limit $\ma \lesssim \SI{40}{\meV}$~\cite{2310.08169}.
+Regarding these mass values, we highlight the existance of the ``meV gap'' in haloscope searches for large parts of the QCD~axion band.
 Closing this gap is technologically challenging but would be required to realize the full potential for \hyperlsw.